OpenGeoHub/spatial-prediction-eml/docs/spatial-data.md

 models in an Ensemble ML framework helps both: decrease over-fitting and produce more realistic predictions of uncertainty / prediction intervals.
 The Ensemble ML framework correctly identifies linear models as being more important than random forest or similar.
-Hopefully this provides enough evidence to convince you that Ensemble ML is potentially interesting for use as a generic solution for spatial and spatiotemporal interpolation and extrapolation.
+Hopefully, this provides enough evidence to convince you that Ensemble ML is potentially interesting for use as a generic solution for spatial and spatiotemporal interpolation and extrapolation.